Why PDF text breaks and how to fix it

 Tables and columns

 Tables in PDFs are usually drawn as separate text blocks or graphics.
 There is no standard “table” structure that all PDFs use.
 So when you convert to Word or copy to a spreadsheet, the tool has to guess which text belongs to which column or cell.
 That guess can be wrong, especially with merged cells, nested layouts, or rotated text.
 Columns can be read in the wrong order (e.g., right column before left), and table borders are often not preserved as real table structure—they may be lines drawn on the page.
-That’s why “PDF to Word” or “PDF to Excel” sometimes produces text that needs manual rearrangement.
+That’s why PDF to Word or PDF to CSV extraction sometimes produces text that needs manual rearrangement.

 Scanned PDFs and OCR

 If the PDF was created from a scan or a photo, it may contain no text at all—only images of pages.
 In that case, any text you get is from OCR (optical character recognition).
 OCR can introduce its own errors: wrong characters, split or merged words, and incorrect line breaks if the layout detection is wrong.
 So “text breaks” in scanned PDFs can be a mix of PDF structure issues and OCR issues.
+For a single photo or scan page, Image to Word builds an editable document; for several images in one file, Images to Searchable PDF adds a text layer you can select before you convert further.

 What you can do